 \subsection{Mark-to-Market Approach}

 Denote by $A_n$ the current market value of the exposure to obligor $n$ and by $a_n=A_n/\sum_{i=1}^N A_i$ the portfolio weight of this exposure.
 We assume that all positions in the portfolio consist of defaultable coupon bonds.
 Then, $A_n$ refers to the notional amount outstanding.
-Similarly to the actuarial setting, the borrower specific loss given default variable $\LGD_n$ is modelled as a beta-distributed random variable with mean $\ELGD_n$ and variance $\VLGD_n^2=\nu\cdot \ELGD_n (1-\ELGD_n)$ for some fixed volatility parameter $\nu>0$ and independent of all other sources of risk. \\
+Similarly to the actuarial setting, the borrower specific loss given default variable $\LGD_n$ is modelled as a beta-distributed random variable with mean $\ELGD_n$ and variance $\VLGD_n^2=\nu\cdot \ELGD_n (1-\ELGD_n)$ for some fixed volatility parameter $\nu>0$ and independent of all other sources of risk.

 Following \cite{GordyMarrone2012} we define the loss on borrower $n$ in the MtM setting as the difference between expected return $\mathbb{E}[R_n]$ and realized return $R_n$ on position~$n$, discounted to the current date at the (continuously compounded) risk-free interest rate~$r$, where return $R_n$ is defined as the ratio of the market value at time $T$ to the current time $0$ market value.
 Thus, the loss on borrower $n$ is $L_n=(\mathbb{E}[R_n]-R_n)e^{-rT},$ which is expressed as a percentage of current market value of exposure to borrower $n$.
-Hence, the total portfolio return is $R=\sum_{n=1}^N a_n R_n$ and the total portfolio loss rate equals
+Hence, the total portfolio return is $R=\sum_{n=1}^N a_n R_n$ and the portfolio loss rate equals

-We apply a ratings-based approach so that the state of obligor $n$ at time $T$ can only take a finite number $S$ of possible states $S_n\in\mathcal{S}=\{0,1,\ldots, S\}.$ Here, we consider state $0$ to be the absorbing default state and state $S$ to be the highest possible rating (e.g. AAA rating in S\&P's rating classification scheme).
-Denote by $p_{gs}$ the transition probability from current rating $g$ to the rating $s$ at time $T$.
+We apply a ratings-based approach so that the state of obligor $n$ at time $T$ can only take a finite number $S$ of possible states $S_n\in\mathcal{S}=\{0,1,\ldots, S\}.$ State $0$ is the absorbing default state and state $S$ dentoes the highest possible rating (e.g. AAA rating in S\&P's rating classification).
+Denote by $p_{gs}$ the transition probability from current rating $g$ to rating $s$ at time $T$.
 The latent asset return $Y_n$ associated with borrower $n$ is modelled as

 where the single systematic risk factor $X\sim\mathcal{N}(0,1)$ and $\rho_n$ determines the asset correlation of borrower $n$.
 The idiosyncratic risk factors $\epsilon_n$ are assumed to be independent and identically distributed $\mathcal{N}(0,1)$ as well as independent of $X$.
 Hence, asset returns are independent across borrowers given the systematic risk factor and the conditional probability that obligor $n$ is in state $S_n=s$ at time $T$ given $X=x$ equals